You Bet We're Back!

 - Social distancing protocols are in place.

-- Cleaning & disinfecting protocols are also in place and in compliance with EPA and CDC guidelines.
+- Cleaning and disinfecting protocols are also in place and in compliance with EPA and CDC guidelines.

-- Plexiglass barriers have been installed at the Dreamcatcher's Club®, Casino Cashier Cage, Player Development, Margaret's Cafe Bakery Case, Pacific Grill, Hotel, RV Park, and retail outlets to ensure safety and social distancing.
+- Plexiglass barriers have been installed at the Dreamcatcher's Club®, Casino Cashier Cage, Player Development, Margaret's Cafe Bakery Case, Pacific Grill, Hotel, RV Park, retail outlets and Table Games to ensure safety and social distancing.

 Health & Safety Measures - Tables Games